open-starlab/.github/README.md

+# .github

-This is the repo for the public top page of openstarlab github.
+- This is the repo for the public top page of openstarlab github.

-To edit the top page, edit the ``.github/profile/README.md`` directly
+- To edit the top page, edit the ``.github/profile/README.md`` directly